Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 What is Schizophrenia?

 A severe illness called schizophrenia can have an effect on how someone acts, thinks, and feels.
-Schizophrenia patients may appear to have lost all sense of reality, which causes them, their loved ones, and friends great grief.
+These patients may appear to have lost all sense of reality, which causes them, their loved ones, and friends great grief.
 It affects people of all ages, but is most common in adults aged 25 to 44.
 It is a serious illness that requires treatment.

 A person is typically diagnosed with schizophrenia after their first episode of psychosis.
 Someone’s mind is impacted during a psychotic episode, making it difficult for them to see or comprehend reality.
 Hallucinations, delusions, and abnormal thoughts or speech are all possible symptoms of psychosis.
 The first time a psychotic episode occurs can be terrifying and perplexing for the person.